viacheslav-lasukov/PMBoK6/Artefacts/Lessons Learned Register.md

 Description: "[[Lessons Learned Register#Description|📝]]"
 ---
 # Description
-Used to improve the performance of the project and to avoid repeating mistakes.
+Used to improve the performance of the [[project]] and to avoid repeating mistakes.

-The register helps identify where to set rules or guidelines so the team's actions are aligned.
+Helps identify where to set rules or guidelines so the team's actions are aligned.

-At the end of a project or phase, the information is transferred to an OPA [[Lessons Learned Repository]].
+At the end of a [[project]] or [[phase]], the information is transferred to an OPA [[Lessons Learned Repository]].
 ## Includes
  * category and description of the situation
  * impact